mkhrapov/giant-pyramid-solver/README.md

 ## Solvers

+A good way to start reviewing my results would be to look at the unit tests.
+All of the solver are run from a JUnit 5 test method.

 ### Basic Constraint Solver

 100% brute force solver would have to check 883,702,234,255,196,160 (or 8.8E17 positions).
 Intruducing a basic